jerryzhong08/MergeSortLargeFile/README.md

 1. Locate the file to be sorted from MergeSortLargeFile/data/input.
 2. Load the file by chunks so that the size of each chunk is less than the available application memory.
-3. Sort each chuck in ascending order and write the result to temporary file in MergeSortLargeFile/data/temp.
+3. Sort each chuck in ascending order and write the result to a temporary file in MergeSortLargeFile/data/temp.
+4. Load one line from each of the sorted temporary files into a priority queue, where the smallest line stays at the top.
+5. Pop up the top element of the queue and write to the final sorted file.
+6. Read the next line from the temporary file where the popped line is read and add it to the queue, which heapifies the queue and puts the new smallest line at the top.
-4. Load one line at a time from the sorted temporary file into priority queue and pop up the top element into one final sorted file.
+7. When all lines of one temporary file have been read, skip it and pop up the queue top and write to the final sorted file.
+8. Repeat steps 5 to 7 until the queue becomes empty.

 To run the program,
 ```sh